Topological quantum phase transition of nickelocene on Cu(100): Topological quantum phase transition driven by the single-ion anisotropy

 The minimal Hamiltonian that captures the many-body physics of this system is an impurity Anderson model in which the dominant configuration has two holes in the Ni 3d shell occupying the nearly degenerate orbitals with $xz$ and $yz$ symmetry, and forming a spin $S=1$ due to the atomic Hund coupling.
 These triplet states are split by the single-ion easy plane anisotropy $D$.
 Both localized orbitals are equally hybridized with conduction electrons with the same symmetry~\cite{mohr}.
-A recent numerical renormalization group (NRG) study of this class of Hamiltonians~\cite{blesio18,blesio19} demonstrated that with the increasing ratio $D/T^0_{K}$, where $T^0_{K}$ is the $D=0$ Kondo temperature, the system undergoes a topological quantum phase transition (TQPT) from a phase with high impurity spectral density $\rho (\omega )$ at zero frequency $\omega $ (proportional to $\dIdV$ for $V=0$) to a topologically distinct phase with a low $\rho (0)$.
+A recent numerical renormalization group (NRG) study of this class of Hamiltonians~\cite{blesio18,blesio19} demonstrated that with the increasing ratio $D/T^0_{K}$, where $T^0_{K}$ is the $D=0$ Kondo temperature, the system undergoes a topological quantum phase transition (TQPT) from a phase with high impurity spectral density $\rho (\omega )$ at zero frequency $\omega $ (proportional to $\mathrm{d}I/\mathrm{d}V$ for $V=0$) to a topologically distinct phase with a low $\rho (0)$.
+Similarly, if the hybridization between localized and conduction electrons $\tilde{V}$ in the Anderson model or the exchange coupling $J$ on the corresponding Kondo model is increased, $T^0_{K}$ increases, $D/T^0_{K}$ decreases and the topological transition from low to high $\rho (0)$ is induced.

 In Fig. \ref{fig1} we show the evolution of the spectral density for the anisotropic two-channel spin-1 Kondo model (A2CS1KM)~\cite{blesio19} (the integer valence limit of the above Anderson model) for fixed $D$ as the Kondo exchange $J$ is increased.
 For large $J$, $\rho (\omega )$ has the usual shape expected for a Kondo resonance.
 As $J$ get closer to the critical value $J_{c}\sim 0.4095$ from above, the shape evolves to a very narrow peak mounted on a much broader one.
 For $J=J_{c}$ the narrow peak transforms suddenly into a sharp dip, which broadens with decreasing $J$.
 For small $J$, $\rho(\omega)$ tends to have two well defined steps at $\omega=\pm D$.
 A similar behavior has been found in other strongly correlated impurity models~\cite{leo,curtin18,nishi,zitko21}.
 The phase with large $D/T^0_{K}$ is a Fermi liquid characterized by a non-zero Luttinger integral $I_{L}=\pi /2$ for each orbital and spin~\cite{blesio18,zitko21}.
 Since for a non-interacting system $I_{L}=0$, this phase breaks Landau adiabatic hypothesis.
 Thus for $D/T^0_K > (D/T_K^0)_c$ the system is a \textit{non-Landau} Fermi liquid (NLFL).
 Recently, we have shown~\cite{zitko21} that this concept can explain in a unified and consistent fashion several experiments in iron phthalocyanine (FePc) on Au(111)~\cite{mina,hira,yang} and we have predicted the possibility of driving that system directly through the TQPT, although such measurement remains to be performed.